OlgaParkhomenko/web_python/README.md

-# HW 15.
-Django models
+# HW 17.
+Django CBV detail page
 ___
 This is a Django-based project of social network web-site.